bretth/django-pq/README.md

     q = Queue(connection='default')
     w = Worker.create(connection='default')

 Workers and queues can be on different connections but workers can only work on multiple queues sharing the same connection.
+Workers not in burst mode recycle their connections every ``PQ_DEFAULT_WORKER_TTL`` seconds but block and listen for async notification from postgresql that a job has been enqueued.

-The admin connection can be set via ``PQ_ADMIN_CONNECTION``.
+The admin connection for job lists can be set via ``PQ_ADMIN_CONNECTION``.

 Exceptions
 -----------